Naples Violent Crime Defense Attorneys

-Contact ustoday at (239) 309-2006 to let us get started on your defense.
-Serving residents of Naples, Bonita Springs, Marco Island, Fort Myers, Cape Coral, Lehigh Acres, and the surrounding areas.
+Contact us today at (239) 309-2006 to let us get started on your defense.
+Serving residents of Naples and throughout Collier County.

 As we mentioned before, a violent crime is defined as harming or threatening another person with violence.
 Since these crimes may result in serious injury or death, they are often considered felonies, which can lead to imprisonment for a long period of time, fines worth tens of thousands of dollars, and a permanent criminal record.

 Common types of violent crimes in Florida include:

 - Assault – Threatening someone with imminent harm is a second-degree misdemeanor; however, threatening another person with a deadly weapon or while committing a felony offense is considered aggravated assault, which is a third-degree felony.